-This chapter answers parts from Section B(iv) of the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the mechanisms of drug clearance and metabolism".
-Biotransformation is a handy term which describes the latter; it is defined by Wikipedia as "the chemical modification (or modifications) made by an organism on a chemical compound".
+This chapter answers parts from Section B(iv) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the mechanisms of drug metabolism and clearance".
+Biotransformation is a handy term that describes the latter; it is defined by Wikipedia as "the chemical modification (or modifications) made by an organism on a chemical compound".
 As such, the term is generally used to refer to hepatic metabolism of drugs, but could in fact apply to various other settings.

 This brief revision summary is included here to indulge the authors' own demented need for completeness.
 In actual fact the college past papers have never included any reference to biotransformation in its broadest definition, and only one mention of hepatic clearance processes (in Question 20 from the first paper of 2016).
 Free from the need to answer any actual exam-oriented learning objectives, this chapter is therefore a largely pointless vanity exercise, and the time-poor exam candidate can skip it in favour of more examinable topics.